RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

 The lines starting with ``##`` define the names of your ``intents``, which are groups of messages with the same meaning.
 Rasa's job will be to predict the correct intent when your users send new, unseen messages to your assistant.
-You can find all the details of the data format in :ref:`nlu-data-format`.
+You can find all the details of the data format in :ref:`training-data-format`.

 .. _model-configuration: